TryZorce/TryZorce/readme.md

 ⏳ Currently undergoing training as an Application Developer at Simplon Grenoble

-#### I'm actively looking for an internship starting from June 17th to October 11th 2024.

 ## My Projects

 Feel free to explore the projects I've completed during my training! 😊